Last Updated on

 1. Have Dates

 Studies have shown that eating dates is beneficial for having an easier and faster labour experience.
-Having around six dates every day around a month before the due date has been proven to be beneficial during labour.
+Eating around 60 to 80 grams of dates every day around a month before the due date has been proven to be beneficial during labour.
 This is because dates are supposed to have a chemical compound similar to oxytocin, the hormone that causes contractions.
 Dates have also been proven to dilate the cervix and thus help in undergoing an effortless and quick childbirth process.

 2. Do Squats Daily